codepo8/TileEdit/README.md

 ## Editing existing tiles

-You can also edit existing files either by dragging and droping them onto the editor or by pasting them.
+You can edit existing files either by dragging and dropping them onto the editor or by pasting them.

 ## Edit modes